 Pro Tip: You should also see our Orbital Sander VS Palm Sander.

+What will it be?
+Mouse sander or orbital sander?
 There is no universal tool for any surface.
-Selection criteria based on your requirements might be easier.
-If you are looking for a tool that works on large surfaces easily and quickly, the Orbital sander might be the best pick.
+Selection criteria based on your requirements might be more accessible.
+The Orbital sander might be the best pick if you are looking for a tool that works on large surfaces easily and quickly.

-For tiny corners and tiny spaces such as cupboard doors, you might need the Mouse sander.
+You might need the Mouse sander for tiny corners and spaces such as cupboard doors.
 Although the Orbital tool faces challenges on complex surfaces, it still reaches some of them.
 It might perform just like the Mouse but not on demanding tasks.